ericwbailey/ericwbailey.website/source/published/basic-keyboard-shortcut-support-for-focused-links.md

 <figure
   role="figure"
-  aria-label="Note that these options are different for different browsers, that the native menu can exist outside the browser’s viewport, and that this sweatshirt is incredible.">
+  aria-label="Note that these right click menu options are different for different browsers, that the native menu can exist outside the browser’s viewport, and that this sweatshirt is incredible.">
   <img
     role="img"
     alt="An Etsy listing for a blue sweatshirt that has the word 'Bucatini' written a white collegiate font on the front.
 The link to the seller's shop has been right clicked and a native menu is toggled opened.
 The menu contains actions you can take with the link, actions that the browser can take, and actions that third party extensions can take.
 The menu options are open link in new tab, open link in new window, open in InPrivate window, open link in split screen window, save link as, copy link, copy link text, search link text, read aloud from here, open selection in immersive reader, translate selection to English, add to collections, add to 1Password, copy clean link location, copy link to selected text, inspect with CSS Scan, list number of characters, open in Polypane, open link in this tab, rename tab, view file in new tab, VisBug, inspect dom node, and speech options.
 Screenshot of the Edge browser with one tab open." loading="lazy"
     src="{{ '/img/posts/basic-keyboard-shortcut-support-for-focused-links/link-right-click-menu.png' | url }}" />
   <figcaption>
-    Note that these options are different for different browsers, that the native menu can exist outside the browser’s viewport, and that <a href="https://www.etsy.com/listing/1111658691/bucatini-crewneck-sweatshirt-pasta">this sweatshirt</a> is incredible.
+    Note that these right click menu options are different for different browsers, that the native menu can exist outside the browser’s viewport, and that <a href="https://www.etsy.com/listing/1111658691/bucatini-crewneck-sweatshirt-pasta">this sweatshirt</a> is incredible.
   </figcaption>
 </figure>